cjacker/opensource-toolchain-ch32v/README.md

 sudo wch-openocd -f wch-riscv.cfg -c init -c halt -c "wlink_reset_resume" -c exit
 ```

-Actually, the 'wch-riscv.cfg' is a combination of 'scripts/interface/wlink.cfg' and 'scripts/target/wch-riscv.cfg' of the patched OpenOCD, you can also use these two config files.

-For all examples in this repo, you can use 'make program' to program the target device.
+For all examples and project templates in this repo, type `make program` to program the target device.

 # Debugging